 So just how did he accomplish this?
 He made a jumper wire (≈6″ long) and with quick-splice wire connectors, he connected together:

 - the yellow wire connected to the exterior switch that is plugged into terminal “2S” on the largest BCM connector (#2 of 3)

 - the brown/green wire connected to the interior switch that is plugged into “3U” of the other (hidden) BCM connector (#3 of 3)

 There are links to wiring diagrams and illustrations in the referenced thread.

 Adding the interior switch

 For those that have wiring leading to a dummy insert (as pictured below) rather than an actual interior switch (Europe and Australia market?), a few readers have already discovered that purchasing and installing an interior switch (Mazda part number GJR9-66-630A) and plugging in the harness will not, by itself, enable it’s function.

-However, I’m happy to report that collincn has verified that Sergey’s inverse solution ⇒ piggybacking the added interior switch to the exterior switch (as illustrated above) will enable the interior switch to function, although only if you have the key on your person, as is required with the exterior switch, as reported in the same aforementioned thread.
+However, I’m happy to report that collincn has verified that Sergey’s solution works inversely ⇒ piggybacking the added interior switch to the exterior switch (as illustrated above) will enable the interior switch to function, although only if the requirements allowing the exterior switch to function are met (i.e. with AKE, you’ll need the key on your person, as is required with the exterior switch).